mamonu/mamonulabs.github.io/_posts/2019-12-29-What-you-leave-behind.md

 In a positive development synthcube has acquired the rights for Blacet work.
 This will mean that John's work will be availiable once again ... and perhaps there are a few other suprises along the way

+## Mike McGrath

+Mike was responsible for creating one of the most influential forums for electronic modular instruments.
+If not for Mike ,there wouldnt be this explosion of boutique modular

+this thread I think is a testament on how many lives he has touched.
+For a bit after his passing everyone was worried on what is going to happen to their most favourite place on the internet.
+Thankfully the site now is in good hands.
+With a lot of work throughout Christmas from his brother and a Patreon setup for donations its fair to say the existance of Muffwiggler forums is assured.